MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/swift-schema-naming-conventions.md

 manager: "anneta"
 ---
 # SWIFT Schema Naming Conventions
-[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] includes schemas for Society for Worldwide Interbank Financial Telecommunication (SWIFT) FIN messages that were created using BizTalk Editor.
+Microsoft [!INCLUDE[A4SWIFT_CurrentVersion_FirstRef](../../includes/a4swift-currentversion-firstref-md.md)] includes schemas for Society for Worldwide Interbank Financial Telecommunication (SWIFT) FIN messages that were created using BizTalk Editor.
 These schemas conform to the following conventions throughout:

 > [!NOTE]
 >  All schemas are versioned.
 To see the version, open [!INCLUDE[btsVStudioNoVersion](../../includes/btsvstudionoversion-md.md)], and right-click the schema in Solution Explorer.
 With the \<Schema\> node selected in BizTalk Editor, in the Properties pane scroll down to the Standard Version property.